e-gov/eIDAS-SpecificProxyService/README.md

 * The IDP must support the required OpenID Provider configuration as described in the [OpenID Connect Discovery])(https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata) specification.

 <a name="idp_request"></a>
-### 3.2 Requesting eIDAS attributes using OpenID Connect scopes
+### 3.2 Request eIDAS attributes using OpenID Connect scopes

 `SpecificProxyService` webapp allows to map the eIDAS attributes in the incoming authentication request to custom OpenID Connect scopes (see [configruation reference](#configuration_parameters_oidc) for more details).
 These custom scopes are automatically appended to the list of requested scopes in the OpenID Connect authentication request.

 <a name="idp_response"></a>
-### 3.3 Fetching eIDAS attributes from OpenID Connect ID Token
+### 3.3 Find eIDAS attribute values from the OpenID Connect ID Token

-TBD - describe fetching eIDAS attributes from id-token claims
+Information about the authenticated person is retrieved from ID-token issued by the IDP (retuned in the response of [OIDC token request](https://openid.net/specs/openid-connect-core-1_0.html#TokenRequest)).
+Claims in the ID-token are mapped to their respective eIDAS attributes (see configuration reference for further details).

 <a name="logging"></a>
 ## 4. Logging